joelagnel/bpfd/INSTALL.md

-# Installing and running BCC tools and BPFd on Ubuntu 64-bit x86
+# Install and runn BCC tools and BPFd from packages.

-If you only care about running/adding/modifying new BCC tools and don't care about changing the core infrastructure of BCC/clang/BPFd code, [download the `bpfd-full-dl.deb`](http://bit.do/bpfd-full-dl).
+If you only care about running/adding/modifying new BCC tools and don't care about changing the core infrastructure of BCC/clang/BPFd code, download the [`bpfd-full.deb`](http://bit.do/bpfd-full-dl) file.
 This package contains BCC tools, LLVM libraries and BPFd ready to go.
-All source code is available in Joel's github repositories.
+All source code for these binaries are available in Joel's github repositories.

+Note that the .deb package is only for Ubuntu 64-bit x86 machines.

 Once downloaded, run:
 ```
-dpkg -i bcc-full*.deb
+dpkg -i bcc-full.deb
 ```
 This will install all the binaries into an isolated `/usr/local/bpfd-install/` directory.
 With the exception being a `/usr/bin/bcc-init` required to start the BCC environment sandbox.